 Though many companies tend to focus strictly on residential, commercial service businesses are seen as less volatile.
 Commercial landscaping companies tend to sell for higher multiples than strictly residential companies.

 Reputation matters.
-Make sure you’re asking customers to review your services across Google, Angie’s List, Yelp, and other aggregate review-sites.
-If you have the resources, you may also consider publishing some client testimonial videos on your website - people seem to like ours.
+Make sure you’re asking customers to review your services across Google, Angie’s List, Yelp, and other aggregate review sites.
+If you have the resources, you may also consider publishing some client testimonial videos on your website.

 4. Digital Marketing